emrainey/hobbies/projects/raytrace/README.md

 ## Design Assumptions

-* When computing a collision with a ray on a surface and the point of the ray is *on* the surface, there are two situations.
+* When computing a collision with a ray on a surface and the point of the ray is _on_ the surface, there are two situations.
   * The ray points into the surface - this is a collision (`dot(R,N) < 0`)
   * The ray points away (or tangent) from the surface - this is not a collision (`dot(R, N) > -basal::epsilon`)

 ## TODOs

-* TODO (Raytrace) Shadow Rays traced through transparent objects
+* TODO Shadow Rays traced through transparent objects
-* TODO (Raytrace) implement diffraction (a special case of which is refraction and reflection)
+* TODO implement diffraction (a special case of which is refraction and reflection)
-* TODO (Raytrace) fractal brownian noise patterns
+* TODO Polygon (N triangles or does the triangle cross trick work for more than 3 points (as long as it is convex and coplanar?)
-* TODO (Raytrace) Polygon (N triangles or does the triangle cross trick work for more than 3 points (as long as it is convex and coplanar?)
+* TODO Cap the end of cylinders so they can be used in `overlap`s.
+Does that mean the cap has to be in the equation so they can be used in `overlaps`?
-* TODO (Raytrace) cap the end of cylinders so they can be used in `overlap`s?
+* TODO Create a world of a grid of spheres with different roughnesses to demonstrate the values.
-* TODO (Raytrace) add the cap into the equation so they can be used in `overlaps`?
+* TODO Create a world of a grid of spheres with different phong value to demonstrate the values.

 ## References